sparkflows/sparkflows-docs/docs/installation/connection/gen-ai-connection/open-ai.rst

 ============
 This connection can be created to interact with OpenAI API’s.
 The analytical apps and nodes can make use of the connection.

-Fill in the information below.
+Fill in the information as shown below.
 Most of the fields are self-explanatory and can be populated with values that you like.

 The two fields which corresponds to the OpenAI end points are: